Responsible for ¼ of human-made greenhouse effect

 Hard to monitor emissions because of long lifetime

 TROPOMI aboard Sentinel-5p can be used to detect large methane emission plumes everywhere around the world.
-These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023, ACPD preprint).
+These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023, ACP).
 The weekly world maps show approximate source locations based on single TROPOMI plumes as well as initial source rate estimates based on an automated mass balance method.

 Deze content is geblokkeerd.
 Accepteer cookies om de content te bekijken.